total-typescript/total-typescript-book/book-content/book.md

 var document: Document;
 ```

 So, hovering in different places reveals different information.
-When I’m working in TypeScript, I hover constantly to get a better sense of what my code is doing.
+When I'm working in TypeScript, I hover constantly to get a better sense of what my code is doing.

 ## JSDoc Comments